 The majority of these international bus lines are daily departures, that are operated by various Croatia bus companies.

-Most of the International bus departures drive from Zagreb and Pula.
+Most of the International bus departures drive from Zagreb, Rijeka, and Osijek.
 Of course, there are also some international bus departures from other cities throughout the country.

 Below we have listed the most popular international bus routes: